Siding Spring Observatory: History

 Uppsala Schmidt Telescope was built in 1957 originally located in Sweden, relocated to Mount Stromlo, then finally in 1982 making a home at Siding Spring Observatory.
 The telescope was used by ANU in many roles such as Near Earth Object studies (NEOs) by famous comet hunter Rob McNaught.
 It was also the southern hemisphere counterpart of the Catalina Sky Survey (CSS) located in Arizona, USA.
 The telescope is a 0.5m spherical mirror, with a 0.5m correcting plate, which allows a 6 degree field of view.

 The KMT, Korean Microlensing Telescope, is a 1.6 m operated by KASI.
 The KMTNet aims primarily to discover extrasolar planets based on the analyses of gravitational microlensing phenomena, especially the detection of earth-mass planets in the habitable zone.
 The KMTNet system has a very competitive power for wide-field photometric survey sciences that study supernovae, asteroids and external galaxies, for instance.
 Because the observation period of the Galactic bulge focuses on the primary science on extrasolar planets, the other science programs are performed in the season when the Galactic bulge is not observable.

-The Skymapper telescope, operated by the ANU, is currently mapping the entire southern sky, completing each map over a period of 3 months.
+The SkyMapper telescope, operated by the Australian National University, is currently mapping the entire southern sky, completing each map over a period of 3 months.
 The survey will record more than a billion stars and galaxies.
 This fully automated telescope also uses a series of filters enabling the camera to record the spectral type of stars, giving astronomers information about their age, mass and temperature.
-The 1.35m telescope has been used in the hunt for Planet 9 and more trans Neptunian objects, supernovae and also finding the oldest known star in the universe.
+The 1.35m telescope has been used in the hunt for Planet Nine and more trans-Neptunian objects, supernovae, and also finding the oldest known star in the universe.

-Solaris 3, operated by the Nicolaus Copernicus Astronomical Center as part of a network across the Southern hemisphere, is a single 0.5-metre telescope, using a new method referred to as eclipse timing to search for exoplanets.
+Solaris 3, operated by the Nicolaus Copernicus Astronomical Center of the Polish Academy of Sciences as part of a network across the Southern hemisphere, is a single 0.5-metre telescope, using a new method referred to as eclipse timing to search for exoplanets.
 They have also added an astrograph to their telescope, giving it dual purpose.

-Jaxa, the Japan Aerospace Exploration Agency, operate four 0.25-metre telescopes, searching and tracking space debris and near-Earth objects in the Southern hemisphere.
+JAXA, the Japan Aerospace Exploration Agency, operate four 0.25-metre telescopes, searching and tracking space debris and near-Earth objects in the Southern hemisphere.

-Huntsman Telephoto Array is operated by the AAO & Macquarie University to take images of faint galaxy structures using commercial lenses.
+Huntsman Telephoto Array is operated by the Australian Astronomical Observatory & Macquarie University to take images of faint galaxy structures using commercial lenses.
 Initially it will use a 0.28-metre Celestron Rowe-Ackermann Schmidt Astrograph (RASA) telescope with seven 400 mm Canon f/2.8 camera lenses.

 bRing-AU, operated by a collaboration of Universities and astronomers will search for circumplanetary material, studying disks of dust in early history and the formation of icy satellites.
 They use 2 small modified cameras, with Kodak CCD chips.